 Antelope Canyon Tour

 The canyon is not directly accessible and the only way to visit it is via a tour.
-It is a very tightly preserved and controlled by the local Navajo Tribe.
+It is very nicely preserved and controlled by the local Navajo Tribe.
 In order to visit you need to schedule a tour with one of the local companies.
 Have in mind that the best time is around noon for pictures.
 If you are a photographer you should consider a photography tour.
 On these tours, only a few people are allowed in the park at the same time.
 On the regular tours, more than 10 people go inside at once and it does get crowded.
 Also, it is not only one tour at a time in the canyon but many.
 They just go one after the other etc.

 Things to keep in mind is that taking good pictures is really hard on the regular tour.
 Also flash is a no-no. We would absolutely try to go again soon and be on a photography one with tripods etc. No tripods of any kind are allowed on the regular tour.
 They are pretty strict on the rules.
 Depending on the tour company you get to ride on a nice and fully closed minibus or on modified open pickup trucks with benches.
 During the winter it does get cold on the open ones so have that in mind.